 Condor Chocolates is the brainchild of brothers Peter and Nick Dale, who use their mother’s native Ecuadorian roots to important cacao and coffee for making premium artisan chocolate.
 At Condor, you will find impressive chocolate bars, truffles, gelato, and coffee drinks.
 They are currently working on a chocolate factory tour, which should be starting soon.

 At the Five Points location, be sure to enjoy the coffee and chocolate drinks, as well, including Cacao Coffee.
 I love the “bean to bar” slogan.

 “If heaven is full of artists & hipsters it will probably be something like Athens”. –Southern Living

 Browse A Wonderful Bookshop

 Leave it to a local bookshop to be the moral center of town.
 Located in Five Points, Avid Bookshop is a one-of-a-kind shop hand-selects books based on the customers, a unique offering and testament to the customer service level they strive for.
 Avid Bookshop’s children’s section was darling and had a lot of books I’d never heard of, though I’m a regular bookstore junkie.
 You can even participate in community-focused events, bookshop programs, and much more.

 Need a Place to Stay?

-Homewood Suites by Hilton Athens is a great location with stylish and spacious rooms, eclectic decor, and a home-away-from-home feel.
-I loved the red, gray, and black finishes and of course, the bulldog references since we are in UGA’s Bulldog country.
+Homewood Suites by Hilton Athens has an excellent location, stylish and spacious rooms, eclectic decor, and a home-away-from-home feel.
+I loved the red, gray, and black finishes and the Georgia Bulldogs references.
 The Homewood Suites, with free Wifi and complimentary hot breakfast, has a large courtyard and plenty of outdoor seating.
 One morning I scored darned tasty biscuits and gravy, which pleased this hotel guest.